mbustami/input-field-validator/README.md

 2) Every input field must have the name of the custom validator you wish to use in a data-validator attribute (ex: data-validator="notEmpty").
 3) Add a span with the class "info", this will be used to show validating messages.
+4) The submit button must have a "submit" class
 * And here's an example of an HTML form

 ```